-“How do you reach this “quality you?”
+How do you reach this … quality you?

-It’s someone who lives in the present moment with ease.
+Becoming a quality you is someone who lives in the present moment with ease.
 Normally, people set goals and work toward them.
 They have the idea that if they just keep working in that direction, one day the goal will be accomplished.

 You need long-term and short-term goals.
 You need small milestones where you reward yourself for achieving them.
 You are gradually becoming a better person … a quality you.
 Your long-term goals are there to help you overcome any setback that your short-term goals may present.

-Short-term obstacles often get in the way, but your long-term goals should be powerful enough, important enough, to overcome the setbacks.
+Short-term obstacles often get in the way, but your long-term goals must be powerful enough and important enough to overcome the setbacks.
 The key is to remain in the present moment.
 This will keep you focused, as you consistently work toward your goal.
-It is the realization of small improvements that will get you there.
+It’s recognizing the small improvements that will get you there.

 - It’s important that you understand not only the purpose of a goal, but how you actually achieve them.